 Brookfield is renewing its normal course issuer bid because it believes that, from time to time, the Preferred Shares may trade in price ranges that do not fully reflect their value.
 Brookfield believes that, in such circumstances, acquiring the Preferred Shares represents an attractive and desirable use of its available funds.

-Brookfield will enter into an automatic purchase plan on or about the week of June 24, 2019 in relation to the normal course issuer bid.
-The automatic purchase plan will allow for the purchase of Class A Shares, subject to certain trading parameters, at times when Brookfield ordinarily would not be active in the market due to its own internal trading black-out period, insider trading rules or otherwise.
-Outside of these periods, Class A Shares will be repurchased in accordance with management’s discretion and in compliance with applicable law.
+Brookfield will enter into an automatic purchase plan on or about the week of September 23, 2019 in relation to the normal course issuer bid.
+The automatic purchase plan will allow for the purchase of Preferred Shares, subject to certain trading parameters, at times when Brookfield ordinarily would not be active in the market due to its own internal trading black-out period, insider trading rules or otherwise.
+Outside of these periods, Preferred Shares will be repurchased in accordance with management’s discretion and in compliance with applicable law.

-Brookfield Asset Management Inc. is a leading global alternative asset manager with more than US$365 billion in assets under management.
+Brookfield Asset Management Inc. is a leading global alternative asset manager with over $385 billion in assets under management.
 The company has more than a 120-year history of owning and operating assets with a focus on real estate, renewable power, infrastructure and private equity.
 Brookfield offers a range of public and private investment products and services, and is co-listed on the New York, Toronto and Euronext stock exchanges under the symbol BAM, BAM.A and BAMA, respectively.

 For more information, please visit our website at www.brookfield.com or contact:

 Communications & Media